The Archive.

 Created using thick oil pastel on unprimed linen, the works carry a raw, sun-drenched texture, like timeworn posters clinging to telegraph poles.
 Each piece acts as a visual frontier, capturing moments where the external world mirrors internal states of longing, defiance, or quiet reflection.
 Handwritten headlines punctuate several of the works, offering offbeat insights or unexpected tenderness — small, human gestures against vast imagined horizons.

-Frontiers was curated by Claudia Lowe of Artclub and featured in Russh magazine.
+Curated by Claudia Lowe of Artclub and featured in RUSSH Magazine.

 52 degrees, 2024